Domestic Production Activities Deduction

 The DPAD is 9% of qualified production activity income, equal to the gross receipts from qualified production minus the expenses for creating the product.
 The deduction is available under both the regular and the AMT tax systems.

-The following do not qualify:
+These do not qualify:

 Uniform capitalization rules (IRC §263A) may prevent taking the deduction for some production activities.
 Instead, these costs may have to be recovered through depreciation, amortization, or deducting the cost of goods sold when the property is sold.
 However, most small businesses will not be subject to the uniform capitalization rules.